-He said he would kill her and her family: Hampton teen speaks out about being cyber stalked for years
+He said he would kill her and her family: Hampton teen speaks out about being cyber stalked

 Skyeler Seals was just 14 years old when a 21-year-old man made contact with her online.

-When she tried to cut the relationship off things escalated.
+When she tried to cut the relationship off, things escalated.

 “I would go to sleep and I would get 100 missed calls, 45 text messages,” said Seals.